 PHIL HANEY BIO

-Phil Haney is currently an Editor for
+Phil Haney has been an Editor for

 Break.com, writing humorous blogs, creating funny videos, including hosting the web series Cheap Shots and curating the internet for awesomeness.

 Haney has been a writer and producer in the new media space for the past ten years.
 At Maker Studios Haney worked with a variety of YouTube and traditional media talent.
 This included serving as writer and associate producer Gabriel Iglesias’ “Damn TV” and as a staff writer for Ray William Johnson’s “Equals Three” and as producer for the “Your Favorite Martian” animated music video series.